 Extending Albert using Python

 This page focuses on the practical aspects of extending Albert using Python and its peculiarities.
-To get a high level overview of common concepts of the API refer to the general section.
+To get an overview of the API refer to the general extension section.

 Writing Python plugins